-Sjogren's syndrome: Causes and treatments
+Sjogren's syndrome: Symptoms, causes and treatments

 Sjogren's syndrome is an autoimmune disease that attacks and destroys glands responsible for keeping the eyes, mouth and other parts of the body moist and lubricated.